 - M. Choudhury, M. Gao, S. Tajik, D. Forte, “TAMED: Transitional Approaches for LFI Resilient State Machine Encoding”, IEEE International Test Conference (ITC), September 2022. [pdf]

 - S. Amir and D. Forte, “EigenCircuit: Divergent Synthetic Benchmark Generation for Hardware Security Using PCA and Linear Programming”, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), 2022. [pdf]

 - M. Choudhury, S. Tajik, D. Forte, “SPARSE: Spatially Aware LFI Resilient State Machine Encoding”, Hardware and Architectural Support for Security and Privacy (HASP), October 2021. [pdf] [link]

 - J. Bellay, D. Forte, R. Martin, C. Taylor, “Hardware Vulnerability Description, Sharing and Reporting”, in GOMACTech, March 2021. [pdf]

-- M. Choudhury, S. Tajik, D. Forte, “”PATRON: A Pragmatic Approach for Encoding LFI Resistant FSMs”,to appear Design, Automation and Test in Europe (DATE), February 2021. [preprint]
+- M. Choudhury, S. Tajik, D. Forte, “”PATRON: A Pragmatic Approach for Encoding LFI Resistant FSMs”, Design, Automation and Test in Europe (DATE), February 2021. [preprint]

 - S. Amir, D. Forte, “Adaptable and Divergent Synthetic Benchmark Generation for Hardware Security”, International Conference on Computer-Aided Design (ICCAD), November 2020. [pdf]